fall letter: on slow living

 Continued: Apples, pears, pomegranates, cranberries, quinces, pecans.

-fall vegetable guide
+vegetable guide

 Fall vegetables have less variety than other seasons.
 You’ll be focusing on firmly grown roots, darkened greens, and heavy squashes.